SuperNEMO-DBD/SensitivityModule/README.md

 **reco.electron_vertex_x(y,z)** : Vector of the x(y,z) position of the foilmost vertex of each electron candidate in descending order of energy.
 The x direction is Italy to France (foil is at x ~ 0).
 The y direction is horizontal, parallel to the foil, you can see it in top view (tunnel to mountain).
 The z direction is vertical (0 in the middle).

+**reco.electron_vertex_diff_y** : Vector separation in y of the two highest energy electrons.
+The y direction is horizontal, parallel to the foil, you can see it in top view (tunnel to mountain).
+Unit is mm.

+**reco.electron_vertex_diff_z** : Vector separation in z of the two highest energy electrons.
+The z direction is vertical (0 in the middle).
+Unit is mm.

 **reco.electron_dir_x(y,z)** : Vector of the x(y,z) component of a unit vector in the initial direction of the electron track at its foilmost end, assuming it travels away from the foil.
 1 vector entry for each electron candidate in descending order of energy.

 **reco.electron_proj_vertex_x(y,z)** : Vector of the x(y,z) component of where the track would intersect the foil, if projected back with a straight line in its initial direction (thus x should be 0 or negligible).
 In future, we should do helix projection.
 1 vector entry for each electron candidate in descending order of energy.

+**reco.electron_proj_vertex_diff_y** : Projected vector separation in y of the two highest energy electrons.
+The y direction is horizontal, parallel to the foil, you can see it in top view (tunnel to mountain).
+Projection is as described above.
+Unit is mm.

+**reco.electron_proj_vertex_diff_z** : Projected vector separation in z of the two highest energy electrons.
+The z direction is vertical (0 in the middle).
+Projection is as described above.
+Unit is mm.

 **reco.alpha_vertex_x(y,z), reco.alpha_dir_x(y,z), reco.alpha_proj_vertex_x(y,z)** : As with the electron equivalents, but for alphas.
 In this case there is no energy ordering (we don't measure alphas' energy).
 It is anticipated that there will rarely be more than 1 entry in these vectors except in the case of misreconstruction.